 Diesel Fuel Prices

-The American trucking industry will probably never again see the
+The American trucking industry will probably never again see the historical

-historical pricing pattern of diesel fuel prices being used as the main determination of diesel fuel price
+pricing pattern of diesel fuel prices being used as the main determination of diesel fuel price

 fluctuations.

-owner and the owner of large transportation companies definitely
+and the owner of large transportation companies definitely

 need to know more than if it is going to be a really cold